July 21, 2023

 Once mitigation is underway, technicians will monitor and document the drying progress.
 The team lead will submit all the necessary paperwork to your insurance company, serving as the liaison to your insurance adjuster.
 During every step, Pine Ridge Restoration will keep you informed of the process and progress.

-The water damage restoration experts at Pine Ridge Restoration is the team to protect your home.
+The water damage restoration experts at Pine Ridge Restoration are the team to protect your home.
 Since 1989, an entire fleet of vehicles evolved to include many types of cleaning services: residential, commercial, industrial, and restoration.
-Their steadfast commitment to provide high quality, comprehensive water damage cleaning and restoration solutions while delivering extraordinary customer service are driven by a family owned and operated approach
+Their steadfast commitment to providing high-quality, comprehensive water damage cleaning and restoration solutions while delivering extraordinary customer service is driven by a family-owned and operated approach.